aaronicsubstances/code-augmentor/README.md

    c. `check-exec` Ant target and `tempSrc` directory only exist for the purpose of this getting started tutorial, and are therefore not needed in real world usage of Code Augmentor.

-7. Now launch full Code Augmentor operations by running
+1. Now launch full Code Augmentor operations by running

    ```
    code-augmentor-app -f build.xml
    ```

-7. By default Code Augmentor is configured to detect code changes in generated code sections.
+1. By default Code Augmentor is configured to detect code changes in generated code sections.
 If `code_aug_complete` task in build.xml is configured to disable code change detection, like this:

    ```xml
    <code_aug_complete codeChangeDetectionDisabled="true" />
    ```

-   then Code Augmentor operation ends, with files in `generated` subdirectory corresponding to files in `src` subdirectory (both directories are beside build.xml).
+   then Code Augmentor operation ends, with files in `generated` subdirectory (beside build.xml) corresponding to files in `src` subdirectory.

-7. Else Code Augmentor will complain/fail with (normal) error that files are now out of sync.
+1. Else Code Augmentor will complain/fail with (normal) error that files are now out of sync.
 Investigate `generated` subdirectory beside build.xml, and some text files and shell scripts should be present.

    a.
 CHANGE-SUMMARY.txt - contains paths in `tempSrc` folder with out-of-sync changes.
-If code change detection is disabled, then all paths in `src` folder will be present.

    b.
-CHANGE-DETAILS.json - contains location information on what actually changed.
+CHANGE-DETAILS.txt - contains information on what actually changed in Unix diff normal format.

    c.
 EFFECT-CHANGES - shell script to run to update files in `tempSrc` with generated files.

    d.
 A directory will be present as well for each srcDir FileSet specified in build.xml

-7. Run `EFFECT-CHANGES -f` and observe that files in `tempSrc` subdirectory have been overwritten with corresponding files from `generated` subdirectory.
+1. Run `EFFECT-CHANGES -f` and observe that files in `tempSrc` subdirectory have been overwritten with corresponding files from `generated` subdirectory.

-7. Now rerun
+1. Now rerun

    ```
    code-augmentor-app -f build.xml